onlyutkarsh/utkarsh-utility-tasks/README.md

 This task generates a secure string based on the given criteria.
 The task will be useful

-- When you do not want to mantain the passwords, secrets in your files and commit in the source control.
+- When you do not want to maintain the passwords, secrets in your files and commit in the source control.
 Use this task to generate passwords/secrets on the fly.
 - You would like to rotate your passwords every few days and hence would like to generate new passwords in your pipeline.

 [Read more](./tasks/secrets-for-strings)